-The general test approach was to configure a simulated enterprise site using an Avaya SIP telephony solution consisting of Session Manager, Avaya SBCE and CS1000E.
-The enterprise site was configured to use the SIP Trunk to Swisscom SIP Trunk Service.
+The general test approach was to configure a simulated enterprise site using Avaya CS1000E Session Manager and Avaya SBCE to connect to the public Internet using a broadband connection.
+The enterprise site was configured to connect to Tele2's SIP Trunk Service.
 This configuration (shown in Figure 1) was used to exercise the features and functionality listed in Section 2.1.